microsoftgraph/msgraph-sdk-powershell/README.md

 - Changed beta namespace from `Microsoft.Graph.PowerShell.Models.<Entity>` to `Microsoft.Graph.Beta.PowerShell.Models.<Entity>`.
 - Changed `-AccessToken` type on `Connect-MgGraph` from `String` to `SecureString`.

-See [v2 upgrade guide](https://github.com/microsoftgraph/msgraph-sdk-powershell/blob/features/2.0/docs/upgrade-to-v2.md) for more details.
+See the [v2 upgrade guide](./docs/upgrade-to-v2.md) for more details.

 ## Troubleshooting